 Mark Carney, the Bank’s governor, said it was time “to ease our foot off the accelerator” but sought to reassure consumers and businesses that the first increase in rates since July 2007 was not the start of a sustained upward trend.

 As things stand, Threadneedle Street is expecting two further quarter-point increases in interest rates by the turn of the decade, which would leave them at 1%.

 The Bank said that the financial crisis and deep recession of a decade ago had permanently damaged the economy’s growth potential.
-Brexit had further reduced the “speed limit” at which the UK could operate without generating higher inflation, Carney said.
+Brexit had further reduced the “speed limit” at which the United Kingdom could operate without generating higher inflation, Carney said.